harshbrar03/Diwali-Sales-Analysis/using tableau/README.md

 ## Workflow
 1. **Data Cleaning and Preparation**:
    - Data cleaning and feature engineering were performed using Python (Pandas).
-   - Exported the processed dataset as `processed_data.csv` for visualization.
+   - Exported the processed dataset as `Processed Diwali Sales Data.csv` for visualization.

 2. **Dashboard Creation**:
    - Tableau was used to create interactive visualizations and dashboards.